suheylakarakaya/postgreSQL/README.md

 I will work with PostgreSQL at this repository.
 You can follow the steps if you want to learn.
-The database I use is in this link [https://www.postgresqltutorial.com/postgresql-sample-database/].
+The database I use is in this [https://www.postgresqltutorial.com/postgresql-sample-database/](link) .
 You can download the .rar file in the link to your device and use it.